oracle/graal/docs/reference-manual/native-image/JNI.md

 More than one JNI configuration can be used by specifying multiple paths for `JNIConfigurationFiles` and separating them with `,`.
 Also, `-H:JNIConfigurationResources` can be specified to load one or several configuration files from the image build's class path, such as from a JAR file.

-The JNI configuration can be collected automatically using the [Tracing Agent](AutomaticMetadataCollection.md), provided with GraalVM.
+The JNI configuration can be collected automatically using the [Tracing Agent](AutomaticMetadataCollection.md) from the GraalVM JDK.
 The agent tracks all usages of dynamic features during application execution on a regular Java VM.
 When the application completes and the JVM exits, the agent writes configuration to JSON files in the specified output directory.
 If you move the generated configuration files from that output directory to _META-INF/native-image/_ on the class path, they are then automatically used at build time.